Day of Mindfulness

 Ray is a retired, third generation Japanese Canadian born and raised in

-Hamilton, Ontario along with his 4 younger sisters.
+Hamilton, Ontario.
 He resides in Toronto